 "A great CD, these are eleven great songs, beautifully written and sung.
 Neil puts his all in these songs, from the heart and from the soul.
 I recommend this CD and Neil w Young to everyone who likes it country."

-A nominee in the 2008 and 2012 Hamilton Music Awards, Neil was a Western Ontario Secondary School Honour Athlete in 1960 and graduate of Burford District High School and graduate in 1964 of Waterloo Lutheran University / Waterloo University College (now known as Wilfred Laurier University).
+Neil was a Western Ontario Secondary School Honour Athlete in 1960 and graduate of Burford District High School and graduate in 1964 of Waterloo Lutheran University - Waterloo University College Faculty (now known as Wilfred Laurier University).